 Administration on Children, Youth and Families

-The Administration on Children, Youth and Families (ACYF) administers the major federal programs that support:
+The Administration on Children, Youth and Families (ACYF) oversees major federal programs that support:

-- Social services that promote the positive growth and development of children and youth and their families
+- Social services that promote the positive growth and development of children, youth and their families

 - Protective services and shelter for children and youth in at-risk situations

-These programs provide financial assistance to states, community-based organizations, and academic institutions to provide services, carry out research and demonstration activities, and undertake training, technical assistance and information dissemination.
+These programs provide financial assistance to states, community-based organizations, and academic institutions to provide services, carry out research and demonstration activities, and manage training, technical assistance and information dissemination.